-Meg Wirth is the founder of Maternova and a S.E.VEN fellow and a Cartier Women's Initiative finalist.
-An innovator at heart, over the last several years she co-developed the strategy for the first global health social venture capital fund with a focus on women's health in low-income countries.
-Meg has also led the business plan development for a next-generation medical device company with an application in global health.
+Meg Wirth is the co-founder of Maternova and a S.E.VEN fellow and a Cartier Women's Initiative finalist.
 She has worked on women's health throughout her career in areas as diverse as starting a home visiting program for teen mothers in Appalachia to monitoring and evaluating a major Safe Motherhood initiative--funded by USAID and implemented by John Snow International's Mothercare project-- in Jakarta and South Kalimantan, Indonesia.
 Meg has also worked as a member of the Rockefeller Foundation’s Health Equity team and co-edited a major volume called Challenging Inequities in Health: From Ethics to Action.
 She was a co-author of the UN Millennium Project’s final report on child and maternal health.
 She has a BA from Harvard University and an MPA in international development from Princeton University's Woodrow Wilson School.

 Allyson E. Cote

-Allyson E. Cote is Maternova's VP of Business Development.
-With over fifteen years in the development field, her award winning expertise lies in high level client acquisition, strategic and channel partnership development, account management, and marketing.
+Allyson E. Cote is Maternova's Co-Founder and Vice President.
+She brings startup experience, marketing, and design to the management team.
+With over fifteen years in the development field, her award winning expertise lies in high level client acquisition, strategic and channel partnership development, product development, account management, and marketing as an award winning writer.
 Prior to Maternova, Allyson acted as a founding Vice President team member of Shape Up, Inc. as well as acting as COO for Alessandra Gold, Inc. She holds an undergraduate degree in Sociology from the University of Massachusetts, and is currently working towards an MBA in Advocacy & Policy.

 Antonieta Falconi is an experienced business professional committed to supporting social enterprise.
 Her work has spanned a variety of industries in both the for-profit and non-profit sectors.
 Her most recent experience includes a position as Small Business Coach for the Latino Economic Development Center in Washington DC, assisting low-to-moderate income entrepreneurs to start business and develop management skills, as well as a role as Finance Support Specialist at the Belafonte TACOLCY (youth center) in Miami, FL, helping meet grant financial reporting requirements.
 These roles followed her initial career in management consulting with Accenture in Boston and five years as General Manager of Ocean Rodeo, a Canadian company that designs and distributes kiteboarding equipment.
 Antonieta’s education includes a BS in Engineering and an MBA with specialization in Entrepreneurship.
 She is originally from Quito, Ecuador.
 She has recently relocated to Providence, RI to establish a long-term home and pursue her interest in supporting businesses with a positive social impact.

-Jessa Handang is an administrative assistant for Maternova.
+Jessa Handang, hailing from the Philippines, is an administrative assistant for Maternova.
 She is a Jill of all trades contributing to the efficiency of our operation.

 Cinta Burgos, Quality and Regulatory